-VIDEO: American jailed in Venezuela for 2 years arrives in US, reunites with family
+VIDEO: American jailed in Venezuela for 2 years meets with President

+“I’m just overwhelmed with gratitude for you guys for everything that you’ve done,” Holt said, adding that it had been a “very, very difficult two years.”

+Holt, a Utah native, arrived at the White House with his wife, Thamy, who had also been imprisoned, shortly after flying back from Venezuela.
+After the flight landed, Senator Orrin Hatch of Utah, who said earlier in the day that his office helped secure Holt’s release, posted a video to Twitter showing Holt reuniting with his family.

-WASHINGTON (AP) — Joshua Holt, who traveled to Venezuela from Utah in 2016 to marry a Spanish-speaking Mormon woman but soon found himself jailed and later branded the CIA’s top spy in Latin America, was set free by the anti-American Maduro government on Saturday in what his family called “this miracle.”
+Holt, who traveled to Venezuela from Utah in 2016 to marry a Spanish-speaking Mormon woman but soon found himself jailed and later branded the CIA’s top spy in Latin America, was set free by the anti-American Maduro government on Saturday in what his family called “this miracle.”

 Holt and his wife, Thamara Caleno, arrived Saturday evening at Washington Dulles International Airport.
 When he departed the airport in Caracas earlier in the day, Holt told The Associated Press that the ordeal had left him “exhausted.”